Qalisa/vike-plugin-sitemap/README.md

 # vike-sitemap
-Generate a sitemap, for Vike projects
+Generate a sitemap, for Vike projects.